Alluxio/alluxio/docs/en/Running-Alluxio-on-GCE.md

 **Install Alluxio**

-Download Alluxio to your local machine, and unzip it:
+[Download Alluxio](https://alluxio.org/download) to your local machine, and unzip it:

-{% include Common-Commands/download-alluxio.md %}

 **Install python library dependencies**